microsoftgraph/meetings-capture-sample/README.md

    ![Actionable Email Developer Dashboard Form](./assets/Actionable-Message-Form.jpg)

-   - In the tenant where you configured the Actionale Email Developer Dashboard, log in to the Office 365 Tenant administrator's email and find the registration confirmation email.
+   - In the tenant where you configured the Actionable Email Developer Dashboard, log in to the Office 365 Tenant administrator's email and find the registration confirmation email.
 Record the following information:

    | Item | Key |
    | ---- | ----|